I’ve done more networking in the last week than in my entire career.

 Shanghai is the epicentre of networking and events.
 I’ve honestly never come across anything like it.
 Every night there are lists of networking events posted on social platforms, and you’re bound to find one that can help you in some way.

 But that’s not to say I can’t learn.
 Like anything, good networking can be learned with lots of practice.
 And it should be learned.
 I’m blown away by how willing my new network is to help me on my professional and personal projects.
 Need camera equipment?
 No problem.
 Need volunteers for a research project?
 Piece of cake.
 Not only are people willing to help, they’re willing to help for free.
-Or maybe so that you will do them a favour later on in return.
+And later down the track, I would return the favour.